dgreenberg330/routine-control/midday.md

 GLOBAL PREFERENCES:
 Home base: Williamsburg.
 Brooklyn and Manhattan are in range.
 Flag anything in Queens, the Bronx, Staten Island, or NJ.
 Max 8–10 picks per message, best first.
-Each pick: date — time — venue — who/what — price — link.
+Each pick: who/what (all caps) - date — time — venue — price — link.
+Include whitespace between each pick.
 ★ = watchlist hit.
 Flag conflicts with events.md.
 Never invent lineups, dates, or prices.